kareemAboelatta/Design-Patterns/README.md

 * These patterns deal with object composition, and they help to identify relationships between different objects, How structural  of every object should be.

 # :star:Behavioral
--Chain of Responsibility Pattern: This pattern allows a group of objects to handle a request one by one until the request is processed successfully or no object can handle it.
+* Chain of Responsibility Pattern: This pattern allows a group of objects to handle a request one by one until the request is processed successfully or no object can handle it.
--Command Pattern: This pattern encapsulates a request as an object, thereby letting you parameterize clients with different requests, queue or log requests, and support undoable operations.
+* Command Pattern: This pattern encapsulates a request as an object, thereby letting you parameterize clients with different requests, queue or log requests, and support undoable operations.
--Interpreter Pattern: This pattern defines a grammatical representation for a language and an interpreter to evaluate this grammar.
+* Interpreter Pattern: This pattern defines a grammatical representation for a language and an interpreter to evaluate this grammar.
--Iterator Pattern: This pattern provides a way to access the elements of an aggregate object sequentially without exposing its underlying representation.
+* Iterator Pattern: This pattern provides a way to access the elements of an aggregate object sequentially without exposing its underlying representation.
--Mediator Pattern: This pattern defines an object that encapsulates how a set of objects interact.
+* Mediator Pattern: This pattern defines an object that encapsulates how a set of objects interact.
 This pattern promotes loose coupling by keeping objects from referring to each other explicitly.
--Memento Pattern: This pattern provides the ability to restore an object to its previous state.
+* Memento Pattern: This pattern provides the ability to restore an object to its previous state.
--Observer Pattern: This pattern defines a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically.
+* Observer Pattern: This pattern defines a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically.
--State Pattern: This pattern allows an object to alter its behavior when its internal state changes.
+* State Pattern: This pattern allows an object to alter its behavior when its internal state changes.
 The object will appear to change its class.
--Strategy Pattern: This pattern defines a family of algorithms, encapsulates each one, and makes them interchangeable.
+* Strategy Pattern: This pattern defines a family of algorithms, encapsulates each one, and makes them interchangeable.
 Strategy lets the algorithm vary independently from clients that use it.
--Template Method Pattern: This pattern defines the skeleton of an algorithm in a method, deferring some steps to subclasses.
+* Template Method Pattern: This pattern defines the skeleton of an algorithm in a method, deferring some steps to subclasses.
 It lets subclasses redefine certain steps of an algorithm without changing the algorithm's structure.
--Visitor Pattern: This pattern represents an operation to be performed on the elements of an object structure.
+* Visitor Pattern: This pattern represents an operation to be performed on the elements of an object structure.
 Visitor lets you define a new operation without changing the classes of the elements on which it operates.